MyWg/.github/profile/README.md

 ## Hi, welcome to Lofft 👋
 Welcome to the Lofft github guide, this is the location to find out, work on and develop the Lofft platforms.
-We are currently working on two MVP platforms through three Git Repos.
+We are currently working on the primary mobile MVP.
+This is being supported by Firebase for the backend component and authentication of the app.

 - Lofft Front End (ReactJS)
-- Lofft Back End (Ruby on Rails)
+- Lofft Back End (Ruby on Rails) (Paused)
 - Lofft Mobile Application (React Native - iOS / Android)